Dr. Champion talks about colorectal cancer, a leading cause of cancer death

 Q: Is it true that colorectal cancer is preventable?

 Dr. Champion: Yes, colorectal cancer is preventable.
 Through colonoscopy, precancerous polyps can be removed before they turn into cancer.
 Additionally, there are several behaviors that increase your risk for colon cancer such as smoking, excessive alcohol consumption, a diet high in red meats, lack of exercise, and excess weight, especially around the middle part of your body.
-We can do a lot ourselves by starting with a healthy lifestyle, which can substantially reduce your risk for developing colon cancer.
+We can do a lot as individuals by maintaining a healthy lifestyle, which can substantially reduce your risk for developing colon cancer.

 Q: Do we know why the colon and rectal cancer mortality rate is higher for people who are Black than for white people?
 Are other minorities also at greater risk of dying from this type of cancer?
 Are residents of any particular region of Indiana more at risk for developing and dying from colorectal cancer?

-Dr. Champion: We know that Black people have lower colon cancer screening rates in Indiana and this could be a significant factor in later stage diagnosis.
-We also know that Black people have a higher incidence of obesity, which could put them at greater risk, especially if their excess weight is around the middle of their body.
-The mortality for colon cancer is greater in Indiana compared to the average for the nation and, in the Hoosier state, Blackford and Jay counties in east central Indiana, have higher mortality rates than the state average, but there is not an obvious reason for this occurrence.
+Dr. Champion: We know that Black people have lower colon cancer screening rates in Indiana and this could be a significant factor in later-stage diagnosis.
+We also know that Black people have a higher incidence of obesity, which could put them at greater risk, especially if their excess weight is around the middle part of their body.
+The mortality for colon cancer is greater in Indiana compared to the average for the nation and, in the Hoosier state, Blackford and Jay counties have higher mortality rates than the state average, but there is not an obvious reason for this occurrence.

 Q: What about colon cancer screening, which includes options such as at-home stool tests and colonoscopy?
 Why don’t Hoosiers take advantage of this life-saving screening?